astaff/sandbox-driver/README.md

 }

 ## driver_harness.py

-This module is called harness because it harnesses the drivers for the various devices, although there is currently only one device, Smoothieboard, aka 'smoothie' for short.
+This module uses the word harness because it harnesses the drivers for the various devices, although there is currently only one device, Smoothieboard, aka 'smoothie' for short.
 Messages sent to driver_harness.py are divided into two categories, "command" and "meta".
-The breakdown between the two is that meta messages are messages about the driver and drivers, and commands are messages to the devices via their drivers.
-There are two important dictionary objects, driver_dict and meta_dict. driver_dict maps the driver names to the drivers, for example {'smoothie':<smoothie driver>}. meta_dict is similar to in_dispatcher in subscriber.py, except that it is for meta commands, and they are:
+Meta messages are messages about the driver and drivers, and commands are messages to the devices via their drivers.
+Driver_harness has two important dictionary objects, driver_dict and meta_dict. driver_dict maps the driver names to the drivers, for example { 'smoothie' : <smoothie driver> }.
+Meta_dict is similar to in_dispatcher in subscriber.py, except that it is for meta commands, and they are:

 	'drivers': Publish a list of the drivers.

 	'add_driver': Add a given drivername and driver to the driver_dict as a key-value pair, and return 'drivers'.

 	'remove_driver': Remove a given drivername and driver pair from the driver_dict, and return 'drivers'.

 	'callbacks': Publish a dictionary made up of callback name and messages key-value pairs from a given driver.

 	'meta_callbacks': Publish a dictionary of the meta callbacks for a given driver in the form meta-callback-name : name-of-callback.
 The meta-callback-names are:
 		'on_raw_data'
 		'on_connect'
 		'on_empty_queue'
 		'on_disconnect'

 	'set_meta_callback': Set a callback for a given meta-callback for a given driver, and return 'meta_callbacks'.

 	'add_callback': Add a callback to a given driver, and return 'callbacks.

 	'remove_callback': Remove a given callback from a given driver, and return 'callbacks'.

 	'flow': Publish flow control/state data, a copy of the driver's state_dict, for a given driver.

 	'clear_queue': Clears the command queue for a given driver, and returns 'flow'.

 	'connect': Call the connect command on the given driver.

 	'configs': Publish the configs data, a copy of the driver's config_dict, for a given driver.

 	'set_config': Set a config to a given value, and return 'configs'.

 ## publisher.py